 Undergraduate Summer Research Internships

-Each summer, the Thomas More University Biology Field Station, home of the Center for Ohio River Research & Education (CORRE), offers paid research internships for undergraduate students.
+Each summer, the Thomas More University Biology Field Station, home of the Center for Ohio River Research & Education (CORRE), offers paid undergraduate research internships for students.
 Internships begin in late May, end in early August, and include a short break at the mid-point the week of July 4, free housing, and a stipend.
 Students are responsible for food and travel.
 The Field Station is located on the banks of the Ohio River in Northern Kentucky, about half an hour from Cincinnati, Ohio.

 These internships are in the fields of aquatic biology, conservation, ecology, and environmental science.
 Projects involve animal husbandry, bioassessments/biomonitoring, climate change, fisheries, harmful algal bloom monitoring and toxicology, among others.
 In addition to gaining hands-on research experience, interns will expand their personal and professional networks, collaborate with local agencies and non-profits, visit nearby laboratories and research facilities, listen to diverse research seminars, and contribute to our K-12 STEM Outreach programs.
 These positions are funded by the Duke Energy Foundation, the National Science Foundation, Sanitation District No. 1 of Northern Kentucky, the Terracon Foundation, and Thomas More University.